Indoor games & their numerous health benefits

 2) An opportunity to spend time together/ socialize

 While growing up we often forget that our parents too are growing old.
 Often the family members have different schedules which push us in different directions.
 But playing games (maybe a card game) even for a short while with your elderly loved ones is a perfect way to spend time together.
-We may not realize the importance but for them it’s quality time and a priceless gift.
+We may not realize the importance but for them, it’s quality time and a priceless gift.

 3) Memory formation and cognitive skills

-Board games or any indoor games help us to practice essential cognitive skills and enhance the parts of brain responsible for complex thought and memory formation.
+Board games or any indoor games help us to practice essential cognitive skills and enhance the parts of the brain responsible for complex thought and memory formation.
 Creative indoor games help the brain retain and build cognitive associations well in old age.

 4) Keeps the risks for diseases like Alzheimer’s and Dementia at bay

-Keeping the mind of seniors’ active and engage means they are exercising the brain and building it stronger.
+Keeping the mind of seniors’ active and engaged means they are exercising the brain and building it stronger.
 A stronger brain has lower risks of losing its power and thus reduces the risk of cognitive decline, such as associated with dementia and Alzheimer’s.